 Atka mackerel are a substrate-spawning fish with male parental care.
 Single or multiple clumps of adhesive eggs are laid on rocky substrates in individual male territories within nesting colonies where males brood eggs for a protracted period.
-Nesting colonies are widespread across the continental shelf of the Aleutian Islands and western GOA down to bottom depths of 144 m (Lauth et al. 2007b).
-Historical data from ichthyoplankton tows on the outer shelf and slope off Kodiak Island in the 1970's and 1980's

-(Kendall and Dunn 1985) suggest that nesting colonies may have existed at one time in the central Gulf of Alaska.
+Nesting colonies are widespread across the continental shelf of the AI and western GOA down to bottom depths of 144 m (Lauth et al. 2007b).
+Historical data from ichthyoplankton tows on the outer shelf and slope off Kodiak Island in the 1970's and 1980's (Kendall and Dunn 1985) suggest that nesting colonies may have existed at one time in the central GOA.
 Possible factors limiting the upper and lower depth limit of Atka mackerel nesting habitat include insufficient light penetration and the deleterious effects of unsuitable water temperatures, wave surge, or high densities of kelp and green sea urchins (Gorbunova 1962, Lauth et al. 2007b, Zolotov 1993).

-Incubation times for developing eggs decrease logarithmically with an increase in water temperature and range from 39 days at a water temperature of 12.2° to 169 days at 1.6 °C, however, an incubation water temperature of 15°C was lethal to developing embryos (Guthridge and Hillgruber 2008).
-In the eastern and central Aleutian Islands, larvae hatch from October to January with maximum hatching in late November (Lauth et al. 2007a).
+In the eastern and central AI, larvae hatch from October to January with maximum hatching in late November (Lauth et al. 2007a).
 After hatching, larvae are neustonic and about 10 mm in length (Kendall and Dunn 1985).
 Along the outer shelf and slope of Kodiak Island, larvae caught in the fall were about 10.3 mm compared to larvae caught the following spring which were about 17.6 (Kendall and Dunn 1985).
 Larvae and fry have been observed in coastal areas and at great distances offshore (>500 km) in the Bering Sea and North Pacific Ocean (Gorbunova 1962, Materese et al. 2003, Mel'nikow and Efimkin 2003).